- Are you finding experiencing challenges in documenting your company SOPs?

 💡Solution: Prioritization and organization

-We can definitely suggest a change management approach in approaching this challenge and these steps to work through.
+We can definitely suggest a change management approach to effectively address issues in SOP documentation.

-1. Determining if the process documentation task is essential.
-It will never become a priority if you don’t treat it as a priority.
+- Determine if the process documentation task is essential: It will never become a priority if you don’t treat it as a priority.

-2. Setting aside dedicated organizational time.
-Block out a time when you and your team will document processes and company procedures.
-You may need to set up a few hours each day and approach this task as deep work, or you may work with several employees to accomplish the task.
+- Set aside dedicated organizational time: Block out a time when you and your team will document processes and company procedures.
+You may need to set up a few hours and approach this task as deep work, or you may work with several employees to accomplish the task.
 However you organize it, set aside time to ensure it gets done.

-3. Deciding where you will start.
-Organizing your entire business can feel incredibly overwhelming.
+- Decide where you will start: Organizing your entire business can feel incredibly overwhelming.
 Instead, pick one department to start.
 Some company owners select the area that is most often in chaos, while others decide the department that, when documented, will bring in the most income.
 This department might be sales or production, or it could be the employee hiring line.
 Whatever it is, start there and get the SOPs and processes documented first.
 Then determine the next area.

-4. Assigning tasks to specific individuals and ensure they own their project.
+- Assign tasks to specific individuals: Ensure they own their project.
 The work will only get done if it gets assigned.

-5. Tracking your accomplishments.
-Getting a process documented and ensuring your team tests and implements the system will help that department cut down on emergencies, customer complaints, and inconsistencies.
+- Track your accomplishments: Getting a process documented and ensuring your team tests and implements the system will help that department cut down on emergencies, customer complaints, and inconsistencies.
 Track when a team begins implementing a new documented system and continue to check in on the metrics.
 You should see an improvement worth celebrating.

 The next most common challenge is a need for more know-how.
 You were never trained in process documentation, and now you have to document the processes and SOPs of an entire company.
 That can feel challenging.